kra-framework/kra-suite/README.md

 </p>

 # kra-suite
-A cute birdie framework for full or half stack Koa and/or React App development
+A cute birdie framework for full or half stack web app development